everythingpossible - Fotolia

 CASB operational changes

 In addition to the where and why the CASB is used, there have also been changes in how it works.
 Historically, CASB technologies have operated in one of two ways: either through API integration or proxying.
 API integration is straightforward: The CASB leverages the API feature-set provided by the cloud provider to build and deploy enhanced security features.
 For example, if customers want encryption or enhanced logging, the CASB leverages APIs provided by the cloud service provider to effect the desired functionality.
-This works best when the cloud services provider offers a flexible API to work with in the first place.
+This works best when the cloud services provider offers a flexible API to work with in the place.

 By contrast, proxying relies on a device between the endpoint and the remote cloud service that is configured in such a way to either channel all web traffic through it (forward proxying) or to intercept and operate on traffic to a particular service (reverse proxying).